mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 > After the National Teacher passed on, the Emperor summoned Tan Yuan and asked him what the meaning of this was.
 Tan Yuan said,
 >

-(First, here is the poem without [Hsueh Tou](glossary#setchō-jūken)’s comments.)
+(Here is Tan Yuan’s verse without [Hsueh Tou](glossary#setchō-jūken)’s comments:)

 >> South of Hsiang, north of T’an;
 >> In between there is gold sufficient to a nation.
 >> Beneath the shadowless tree, the community ferryboat;
 >> Within the crystal palace, there is no one who knows.

-(Here is the poem with Hseuh Tou’s comments included, as Katagiri Roshi read it.)
+(Here is Tan Yuan’s verse with Hseuh Tou’s comments, as Katagiri Roshi read it:)

 >> South of Hsiang, north of T’an;
 >> \- Hsueh Tou added the comment, “A single hand does not make random sound.”